Estate Planning Attorney in Orange County

 Do I Need a Will or Trust in California?

-Keep in mind, a will and living trust are completely different legal documents; neither will override the other.
-Still, if an issue arises, a living trust will usually take more authority because it is an entity of its own.
-Deciding whether to have a will or trust comes down to personal choice, as well as what factors are involved.
+Keep in mind, a will and a living trust are completely different legal documents; neither will override the other.
+Still, if an issue arises, a living trust will usually have more authority because it is an entity of its own.
+Deciding whether to have a will or a trust comes down to personal choice, as well as what factors are involved.
 It is not uncommon for most professionals to agree that both are equally important.

 The Components of an Estate Plan